Papa Malick Ba: Basel

-It was reported that in 2004 numerous Swiss clubs had chased for his signature, but Sfaxien turned down all offers initially.
+It was reported that in 2004 numerous Swiss clubs had chased his signature, but Sfaxien turned down all offers initially.
 Eventually it was FC Basel and AJ Auxerre who were at loggerheads and there was a real tug of war for the services of the midfielder, who finally chose to accept a three-year contract with the reigning Swiss champions.
 He joined Basel's first team for their 2005–06 season under head coach Christian Gross, who started his seventh season with the club in that position.
-After playing in one test game, Ba played his domestic league debut for the club in the home game in the St. Jakob-Park on 30 July 2005, coming on as substitute for the injured Murat Yakin at half time, as Basel won 2–1 against Zürich.
+After playing in one test game, Ba played his domestic league debut for the club in the home game at the St. Jakob-Park on 30 July 2005, coming on as the substitute for the injured Murat Yakin at half time, as Basel won 2–1 against Zürich.
 He scored his first goal for his new club in the home game in the St. Jakob-Park on 2 October.
 It was the last goal of the game as Basel won 5–1 against Thun.

 As Swiss champions, Basel entered the 2005–06 Champions League third qualifying round.
 However, they were drawn against German Bundesliga club Werder Bremen and they lost 4-2 on aggregate.
 Subsequently Basel dropped into the 2005–06 UEFA Cup, where against NK Široki Brijeg in the first round, they sealed a 6–0 aggregate win to qualify for the Group stage.
-Here Basel were then drawn into Group E, alongside Strasbourg, Roma, Red Star Belgrade and Tromsø.
-Basel qualified for the knock-out stage and in the round of 32 Basel were drawn against AS Monaco, this was won 2-1 on aggregate.
-In the round of 16 Basel were drawn against Strasbourgh winning 4-2 on aggregate.
+Here Basel was then drawn into Group E, alongside Strasbourg, Roma, Red Star Belgrade and Tromsø.
+Basel qualified for the knock-out stage and in the round of 32 Basel was drawn against AS Monaco, this was won 2-1 on aggregate.
+In the round of 16 Basel was drawn against Strasbourg winning 4-2 on aggregate.
 In the quarter-finals, drawn against Middlesbrough they won the first leg 2–0, but Middlesbrough fought back to win the return match 4–1 and the tie 4–3 on aggregate.
 Ba played in all 14 European games.
 Basel had started the season well and were joint leaders of the championship with Zürich right until the last day of the league campaign.
 On the final day of the league season FCB played at home against FCZ.
 A last-minute goal from Zürich's Iulian Filipescu meant the final score was 1–2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.